Most interesting landmarks of Arizona

 - Big Eye Natural arch – Apache County.
 Scenic, magnificent natural arch.

 - Eye of the Dove – Navajo County, Monument Valley.
-Unusual, double natural arch, each opening is 34 m wide.
+Unusual, double natural arch in Monument Valley.
+Each opening is 34 m wide.

 - Hope Arch – Apache County.
 One of most beautiful natural arches, 20 m wide and around 21 m tall.